 - Qualify young people to contribute to conversations taking place at your table.

 - Offer to share your knowledge, then bolster them with the confidence to apply it.

 - Answer their questions and deepen their understanding.

 Ticked all those boxes?
-That’s when it’s time to pull up a chair.
+Then by all means, pull up a chair.